oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

     &client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer
     &client_assertion=eyJhbGciOiJSUzI1NiIsImtpZCI6IjIyIn0...

-If access is granted, the Enterprise IdP creates a signed Identity Assertion JWT Authorization Grant and returns it in the token exchange response defined in Section 2.2 of {{RFC8693}}:
+If access is granted, the Enterprise IdP creates a signed Identity Assertion JWT Authorization Grant and returns it in the token exchange response defined in {{Section 2.2 of RFC8693}}:

     HTTP/1.1 200 OK
     Content-Type: application/json